m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 A trusted path confers confidence that a user is communicating exclusively with the trusted computing base.

 ### Auditing
-We’ve talked a lot about prevention mechanisms, such as authentication and authorization, which are used to block inappropriate access to system resources.
+We've talked a lot about prevention mechanisms, such as authentication and authorization, which are used to block inappropriate access to system resources.

 The reality is that no matter how hard we work at prevention, things will go wrong.
 With this realization, we have to employ detection mechanisms in addition to prevention mechanisms.